 Emergency Meals: The Department issued a Program Instruction (PI) on March 13, 2020 detailing how to classify emergency meals provided to group dining clients.
 In addition, the PI specifically noted how to address meals that are not federally DRI compliant.
 On March 18, 2020 the Department on Aging agreed to waive the Potassium requirement on shelf-stable meals during the COVID-19 event.
+The new nutrition coordinator will seek clarification on the Potassium requirement when she begins her service at the Department.

 It is highly recommended that any provider who is unable to obtain shelf-stable meals contact Senior Catering to have hot food delivered to the closed sites where it can be plated and delivered to the seniors (it is allowable for the seniors to pick-up meals at the site).
-We would expect that whatever steps are taken that it is done so in accordance with the Governor's Executive Order to social distance and limit of social gatherings of 10 or less.
+We would expect that whatever steps are taken that is is done so in accordance with the Governor's Executive Order to social distance and limit of social gatherings of 10 or less.
 This could be done in some areas by rotating staff on different days.

 Volunteers: The South Carolina Department on Aging recognizes that both AAA and contracted provider staff could be overwhelmed during this State of Emergency.
 Because of numerous church, school, and business closings the volunteer pool may be greater than normal.
-The Department recommends that local churches, schools, and other community organizations be asked to provide volunteers to deliver meals or drive seniors as needed.
+The Department recommends that local churches, schools, and other community organizations be asked to provider volunteers to deliver meals or drive seniors as needed.
 The question of background checks came up in a conference call with ACL this week.
 The message was background checks for volunteers are not needed during the emergency.
 However, everyone is asked to use great caution and judgement if background checks are not used.

 Below is guidance from ACL for OAA Disaster Relief which was released on March 16, 2020.
-We are aware this was sent by N4A to the AAA network, so as SCDOA is affirming to the AAA's to proceed to make the necessary adjustments to continue serving our most vulnerable older population.
+We are aware this was sent by N4A to the AAA network, so as SCDOA os affirming to the AAA's to proceed to make the necessary adjustments to continue serving our most vulnerable older population.